palantir/atlasdb/docs/source/schemas/streams.rst

 1. ``getByHashOrStoreStreamAndMarkAsUsed(Transaction t, Sha256Hash hash, InputStream stream, byte[] reference)`` is called *within* a transaction.
 It will store the stream and mark it as used by ``reference``.
 This method is the preferred method to store small (<100 MB) streams.
 2. ``storeStream(InputStream stream)`` is called *outside* a transaction.
 It will store a stream without marking it as used, and users should mark the stream as used via ``markStreamAsUsed(Transaction t, long streamId, byte[] reference)`` immediately after.
 Users of this method need to retry if their stream was cleaned up between storing and marking.
 This method is the preferred method for very large streams (>100 MB) that would otherwise cause the transaction within which the stream is being stored to be too long running.

 Regular AtlasDB tables should refer to the object stored in stream stores by their ``streamId``, and the ``reference`` that users mark the stream with should correspond to a value computable based on the parameters of the cell the ``streamId`` is stored in.
-If the ``streamId`` is deleted from that cell, users need to mark the stream as unused by that reference to enable garbage collection.
+If the ``streamId`` is deleted from a cell, users need to mark the stream as unused by the reference corresponding to that cell to enable garbage collection.

 .. note::